 We briefly review related work on deep learning for mesh data, based on spectral and spatial graph networks, as well as geometry-aware methods.
 We refer the reader to~\cite{wu2020comprehensive,zhang2019graph} for more extensive overviews of graph neural networks.

-Spectral graph convolutional networks are based on approaches from graph signal processing. \citet{bruna14iclr} propose an extension of convolution for graphs using Laplacian Eigen-decomposition.
-In order to address the challenges posed by the high computational cost of this approach, \citet{defferrard16nips} propose to use Chebyshev K-polynomials for localized and efficient convolution filters.
-A simplified variant was introduced by \citet{kipf17iclr}, using a first-order approximation of the Chebyshev expansion.
-Following these works, several other approaches \citep{levie2018cayleynets,chen2018fastgcn,huang2018adaptive} have been proposed.
-However, spectral-based methods do not generalize across domains with different graph structures.
-Consequently, they are mostly useful for inferring node properties in situations where the graph during training and testing is the same \citep{sen2008collective,ranjan2018generating,bouritsas2019neural}, and less suitable for tasks where different graphs are considered during training and testing such as in 3D shape processing~\cite{hanocka19tog,ren2018continuous}.
+\mypar{Spectral methods} Spectral graph convolutional networks are based on graph signal processing, for example, by extending convolutions to graphs using Laplacian Eigen-decomposition~\cite{bruna14iclr}.
+In order to address the challenges posed by the high computational cost of this approach, Chebyshev K-polynomials can be used to define localized and efficient convolution filters~\cite{defferrard16nips}.
+A simplified variant uses a first-order approximation of the Chebyshev expansion~\cite{kipf17iclr}.
+Following this seminal work, several other approaches have been proposed~\cite{chen2018fastgcn,huang2018adaptive,levie2018cayleynets}.
+However, spectral-based methods do not generalize well across domains with different graph structures.
+Consequently, they are primarily helpful in inferring node properties in situations where the graph during training and testing is the same \cite{bouritsas2019neural,ranjan2018generating,sen2008collective}, and less suitable for tasks where different graphs are considered during training and testing such as in 3D shape processing~\cite{hanocka19tog,ren2018continuous}.